East Kent Hospitals' counselling and support services for cancer patients

 It is rare that we find time for ourselves, or someone who really listens to what we have to say.
 Counselling can offer us both.

-Talking to a trained counsellor who is not personally involved can give us the space we need to untangle thoughts, feelings, and ideas, and you can turn to us at any stage; after diagnosis, during treatment, or even after treatment has finished.
+Talking to a trained counsellor who is not personally involved, can give us the space we need to untangle thoughts, feelings, and ideas.
+You can turn to us at any stage.
+This can be after diagnosis, during treatment, or even after your treatment has finished.

-The counselling service is built on experience, understanding, and trust, and has for many people been an important first step in regaining control of their lives.
+The counselling service is built on experience, understanding, and trust.
+It has for many people been an important first step in regaining control of their lives.

 How can I recognise the symptoms of anxiety / depression?

-You may have one or a few of the effects listed above.
-Talking to a counsellor or professional can help ease your anxiety / depression or they can refer you to a doctor if needed.
+You may have one or a more of the symptoms listed above.
+Talking to a counsellor or professional can help ease your anxiety / depression.
+They can refer you to a doctor, if needed.

 How does counselling help?